 The Real Cost of Child Care Breakdowns?
 More Than a Day Off

-The Double-Whammy of Child Care BreakdownsArguably, that's a bigger problem.
-Illness, after all, only affects the time an employee is sick.
+Arguably, that's a bigger problem.
+A headache only lasts the course of the problem.
 Child care problems can linger for days.
-It's the moment the sitter cancels, plus the desperate, time-consuming calls to find a replacement, the involuntary tics of checking and rechecking the phone to see if anyone's responded to the call, and then interviews and background checks for an unknown found online.
+It's the moment the notification arrives from school, plus the desperate, time-consuming calls to find help, the involuntary tics of checking and rechecking the phone to see if anyone's responded to the call, and then interviews and background checks for an unknown found online.

-Eight hours without a nanny on a Wednesday can cost the organization much of the Monday and Tuesday before.
+Eight hours without school on a Wednesday can cost the organization much of the Monday and Tuesday before.
 And the higher the stakes - a hard-won meeting with a prospect versus a garden-variety day of work - the greater the panic-stricken distraction and the more cataclysmic the potential cost.
 It's even worse when the worry, stress, and obsessing fail to produce an actual sitter.
 Then you've lost potential client meetings and billable hours as well a couple of days work.

-The "Mismatch Between Child Care Needs and Work Demands"Among the parents we talked to, many were lucky to have one person on speed dial to pinch hit.
+Among the parents we talked to, many were lucky to have one person on speed dial to pinch hit.
 Part of the problem is guilt.
 Parents are loathe to rely on relatives, and many have missed work simply because they couldn't bear to dial up a favor...again.
-How hard and expensive is it to find someone who isn't related?
-One site suggests leaving three to six weeks for a full-time nanny.
+Social distancing has only made it harder.
+Help can take weeks to find.
 For last-minute care employees don't source themselves, they'll also pay daily placement fees in addition to hourly rates, figures that can add up.

-The Economics of Providing a SolutionThe economics of solving the problem just make sense.
+The economics of solving the problem just make sense.
 Employer-sponsored back-up networks that subsidize care - and just as importantly, source and vet it - do more than avoid the above losses of multiple days.
 One estimate put the savings for a 250-person company at $75,000 per year.
-Add that to the risk of losing employees - our Modern Family Index says 69% of working fathers and 56% of working mothers say parenthood will likely prompt a job change - and you've got some real ROI.
+Add that to the risk of losing employees - a real threat right now as more and more women opt out - and you've got some real ROI.